ethan-sparrow/CS30-MAJOR-project/proposal.md

 ## Project Description

-A block pushing puzzle game with unique mechanics and features, custom sprites and music, and many levels
+A block pushing puzzle game with unique mechanics and polished gameplay.

 ## Needs to have